If We Can’t Get Big Money Out of Politics, Then Let’s Tax It!

 For example, a given district has 50,000 registered voters.
-Multiplied by $3 equals $150,000 that will be exempt from the EPC Tax.
-The last thing anyone wants to do is hinder in any way a grass-roots campaign or just a traditional campaign.
-But as we can see, the vast majority of campaign will not pay the EPC Tax .
+Multiplied by $3 equals $150,000 as exempt from taxation.
+The last thing I want to do is hinder in any way a grass-roots campaign or just a traditional campaign.
+But as we can see, the vast majority of campaign will not be taxed.

-On the other hand, a big money campaigns would pay the Excessive Political Campaigns Tax.
+On the other hand, a big money campaigns would pay the Excessive Politcal Campaigns Tax.